 Students will be given the opportunity to start their major coursework project after Easter which will go towards their overall A Level.

-In May students will have a practice exam to developing work on ideas and their experience working under controlled conditions.
-They will be with awarded internally assessed grade at the end of the first year.
+In May students will have a practice exam to work on developing their ideas and to experience working under controlled conditions.
+They will be awarded with an internally assessed grade at the end of the first year.